 I was able to multi-task like it was my job.
 Get glammed up every morning, accomplish everything within a work day so I didn’t have to take anything home, cook dinner every night, show my husband attention, take a relaxing bath, etc. I basically thought I had my you know what together.

-Fast forward nine months when I had a three-month-old and was returning to my job from maternity leave.
+Fast forward nine months when I had a three-month-old and was about to return to working from maternity leave.
 If I could accomplish two of the above-mentioned things in a day, it was a win.
 To say this turned my world upside down was an understatement.
 But as the weeks and months have gone on, I have found a few crucial things that have helped me get my life back together and tackle each work week.

 1. Meal plan and grocery shop accordingly

 Every weekend I sit down and check out the ads for the grocery stores.
 I usually focus on the meats and see what is on sale.
 From there, I will think about my go-to recipes, pins I’ve saved on Pinterest, and look through my recipe books for recipes using these proteins.
 I then create a “menu” for the week and make a grocery list according to the items I need to make our meals.
 This has helped keep us from eating out a ton, save money, and feel like I have a plan ready to feed me and my hubby for the week.